neuresthetics/MiniIsoFrameworkReview/README.md

 8 - Ontological Problems with the Neuresthetic Framework - https://github.com/MandelbrotAI/NeurestheticsAnalysis/blob/main/8%20-%20Ontological%20Problems%20with%20the%20Neuresthetic%20Framework.md

 9 - Epistemological Problems with the Neuresthetic Framework - https://github.com/MandelbrotAI/NeurestheticsAnalysis/blob/main/9%20-%20Epistemological%20Problems%20with%20the%20Neuresthetic%20Framework.md

+10 - Ethical and Meta-Ethical Problems with the Neuresthetic Framework - https://github.com/MandelbrotAI/NeurestheticsAnalysis/blob/main/10%20-%20Ethical%20and%20Meta-Ethical%20Problems%20with%20the%20Neuresthetic%20Framework.md